The most wasted of all days is the one which you did not laugh.

 Happy Staff = £££

-Forward thinking firms have noted that, a happy workplace will motivate staff and produce more results than a negative one, which has a bad atmosphere.
+Forward thinking firms have noted the Benefits of Comedy and that a happy workplace will motivate staff; and produce more results than a negative one, which has a bad atmosphere.
 Therefore, new training initiatives have promoted such vehicles as; ‘Fun in the Office’ and ‘Laughter Courses’, designed to use humour as a support to the work environment.

 There are those who maintain that laughter/humour serves some overall biological and useful purpose for the body.
 In terms of stabilising blood pressure, oxygenating the blood, massaging the vital organs, stimulating circulation and helping digestion; which can all increase life expectancy.
 Certainly laughter helps us to relax and de-stress.